theodoreyong9/YourMinedApp/README.md

 ---

-## Sandboxed Test Environment
+## Test Environment

-YourMine has a built-in sandboxed test environment that runs **inside production** — no staging server, no separate deployment.
+YourMine has a built-in test environment that runs **inside production** — no staging server, no separate deployment.

 Any theme can override the sphere registry and theme registry by declaring two variables before the app boots: